 The Endowment's Board of Directors seeks to address twin objectives of deploying resources to achieve its mission and operating as prudent fiduciaries.
 The Endowment's Board of Directors adopted changes to its investment and spending policies in July 2017.
 Under the policies the near-term target is to distribute grants or program investments of up to 3.5% and provide for operating expenses of .375% of the investment corpus annually against an overall expected return of 6.5%.
+Beginning in the third quarter of 2022, the spending policy is equal to 5% of the corpus with the target to distribute grants or investments with dollars remaining after covering overhead costs annually against an overall expected return of 6.5%.
 The amended policy does not supersede a "downside policy" adopted in May 2008 to address significant market declines.
 Under those circumstances, a spending rate of not more than 2.5% of corpus would go into effect in the event of a decline below the \$200 million corpus, and that policy further called for the Board to revisit the policy in the face of "exceptional downturns," defined as declines in the fair value of assets to below \$190 million.
+In April 2022, an additional threshold was established that if the corpus should drop below \$220 million, a spending rate of not more than 3% of the corpus would go into effect.
+The Board will review the policy annually.

-10. Commitments
+12. Commitments

 The Endowment makes multi-year commitments to fund specific research and public interest projects with other nonprofit organizations and universities.
-Committed funds totaled approximately \$13,673,000 at December 31, 2021.
-These contracts are committed for varying dates through 2024.
+Committed funds totaled approximately \$18,889,000 at December 31, 2022.
+These contracts are committed for varying dates through 2027.

-11. Contingencies
+13. Contingencies